 The Research Associate (II) also:

 - Coordinates administrative and logistical tasks, including quality assurance

 - Engages collaboratively with multiple partners and stakeholders

 - Facilitates project teamwork and feedback exchanges

 - Troubleshoots complex problems, proposing initiatives and recommending or negotiating solutions

-- Trains, supervises, and provides guidance or administrative direction to junior staff; often coordinates work of less experienced staff
+- Trains, supervises, and provides guidance or administrative direction to less experienced staff

-- May be responsible for parts of diverse, small to mid-size projects or coordinate sections of larger projects
+- May be responsible for leading components of diverse, small to mid-size projects, or coordinating sections of larger projects

-This position requires sensitivity to working with marginalized populations and providing thoughtful support to educators on how to teach difficult subjects, as well as excellent writing skills; methodological expertise, demonstrable initiative, creativity, and flexibility; ability to work independently and effectively in groups; and strong interpersonal and organizational skills.
+This position requires sensitivity to working with marginalized populations and providing thoughtful support to educators on how to teach difficult subjects, as well as excellent writing skills; demonstrable initiative, creativity, and flexibility; ability to work independently and effectively in groups; and strong interpersonal and organizational skills.
 A candidate with strong critical examination skills or experience using strengths-based frameworks is preferred.

 - With PhD, 0–3 years related experience (as above)

-- Prior project leadership or supervisory experience preferred
+- 1–3 years prior project leadership or supervisory experience preferred

 - Fluent written and verbal Spanish is also preferred

 To be considered, applications must include a cover letter detailing why you're well-suited to the position.